apostrophecms/apostrophe-nightwatch-tools/README.md

 ## Changelog

+2.1.0: `changeWidgetPersona.js`: a new step added for changing the persona of a widget.

 2.0.10: `createArticle.js` step no longer focuses on the "Basics" tab when setting the publication date field value, as it now lives in the "Meta" group.

 2.0.9: the `addTextWidgetTo.js` step now more accurately targets the specific instance of CKEditor when setting the data.
 This is useful when you have multiple CKEditor rich text instances on a single page.